 This work is licensed under a Creative Commons Attribution 2.0 UK: England & Wales License.
 All we ask is if you use this image on your website or blog that you link back to this blog post.

 This template will help you to design your background with Twitters existing layout in mind.
 The template helps to ensure that all the important information you need to include is visible even at small browser widths.

 At Distilled we have been trying to make our Twitter backgrounds more cohesive, both with each other and with the Distilled brand.
-We want to promote our company in a fun and visually appealing way - you can see the background in action via our list of Distilled staff on Twitter.
+We want to promote our company in a fun and visually appealing way.

 This is how we applied this template to the Distilled brand:

 It is important to design your Twitter background with the existing twitter layout in mind.
 The main column on Twitter is centred regardless of browser size.
 The main column has a triangular notch at the top (giving it a speech bubble affect) that points towards the centre of the letter 'w' of the word t'w'itter.

 When designing a Twitter background the constraints to consider are:

 - Any copy within the background must be clearly visible at the smallest of browser sizes. - The Twitter logo has a transparent background behind it; this must not conflict with the design.
 This means keeping any other copy lower than the Twitter logo level (20px) from the top of the page.

 This is something that Will had not considered on this old Twitter background:

 Will Critchlow's old Twitter background